Lucas-lufa/Notes/python.md

 import os
 import sys
 sys.path.insert(0, os.path.abspath("."))
-modify extensions add 'spinx.ext.autodoc' to the list
+modify extensions add 'sphinx.ext.autodoc' to the list

+was getting a error
+ERROR: Unexpected indentation.
+WARNING: Block quote ends without a blank line; unexpected unindent

+added sphinx.ext.napoleon to python extension list

 sphinx-build looks in index.rst for markdown files need to make static site from. the api.md has in it a reference to pythons scripts need to document.
 And the conf.py by importing modules so it can set path and adding extentions.
 Allows sphinx to read docstrings in python scripts